 - Administer ANDEXXA intravenously, using a 0.2 or 0.22 micron in-line polyethersulfone or equivalent low protein-binding filter.

-- Start the bolus at a target rate of approximately 30 mg/minute.
+- Start the bolus at a target rate of approximately 30 mg/min.

-- Within 2 minutes following the bolus dose, administer the continuous IV infusion for up to 120 minutes.
+- Within two minutes following the bolus dose, administer the continuous IV infusion for up to 120 minutes.